Everything you need to know about becoming and Doula and choosing a Doula training…

 This is just a snapshot of the complexities and many grey areas of this work.

-You may or may not agree with a specific training body’s scope of practice (for example, some are against unassisted birth, some have certain requirements about charging… and this is where you use your discernment to choose a course that fits with your personal values.
+You may or may not agree with a specific training body’s scope of practice (for example, some are against unassisted birth, some have certain requirements about charging and about student births, or certification) so this is where you use your discernment to choose a course that fits with your personal values.
 I believe that once you fully grasp the fundamental principles of what it means to ethically hold space for others with complete integrity, a standard of practice becomes more common sense than a need for being told strictly what you can and cannot do.
 However, when you are starting out it can be useful to have a standard of practice to ensure everyone keeps the bar high and has a foundation from which to start from.

 The complexities of Doula Insurance